wwarthen/RomWBW/Source/Doc/Applications.md

 computer, do the following:

 1. Enter one of the `XM` receive commands specifying the name you want to give to the received file.
-2. On your host compouter select a file to send and initiate the XModem send operation.
+2. On your host computer select a file to send and initiate the XModem send operation.

 To transfer a file from your RomWBW computer to your host computer, do the following:

 1. Enter one of the `XM` send commands specifying the name of the file to be sent.
 2. On your host computer, specify the name to assign to the received file and initiate and XModem receive operation.

-Please refer to the doucmentation of your host computer's terminal emulation software for specific instructions on how to use XModem.
+Please refer to the documentation of your host computer's terminal emulation software for specific instructions on how to use XModem.

 ## Notes

 The XModem adaptation that comes with RomWBW will automatically use the primary character device unit (character device unit 0) for the file transfer.

 `XM` attempts to determine the best way to drive the serial port based on your hardware configuration.
 When possible, it will bypass the HBIOS for faster operation.
 However, in many cases, it will use HBIOS so that flow control can be used.

 `XM` is dependent on a reliable communications channel.
-You must ensure that the serial port can be serviced fast enough by either using a baud rate that is low enough or ensureing that hardware flow control is fully functional (end to end).
+You must ensure that the serial port can be serviced fast enough by either using a baud rate that is low enough or ensuring that hardware flow control is fully functional (end to end).

 ## Etymology

 The `XM` application provided in RomWBW is an adaptation of a pre-existing XModem application.
-Based on the source code comments, it was originally adapted from Ward Christensen's
-MODEM2 by Keith Petersen and is labeled version 12.5.
+Based on the source code comments, it was originally adapted from Ward Christensen's MODEM2 by Keith Petersen and is labeled version 12.5.

 The original source of the application was found in the Walnut Creek CD-ROM and is called XMDM125.ARK dated 7/15/86.